eclipse-hawkbit/hawkbit/hawkbit-runtime/docker/docker_build/README.md

 Both flavours of are almost the same, just mysql has in addition a MariaDB Java connector and is started, by default, with mysql Spring profile.

 For every flavour there are two build types:
-* _default_ - uses officially released hawkBit versions, downloading them from https://repo1.maven.org
+* _release_ - uses officially released hawkBit versions, downloading them from https://repo1.maven.org
 * _development/dev_ - uses the local maven repository with built by developer (or just downloaded from any maven repository) hawkBit applications

 ## Build overview